-We would like to thank all the individuals who participated in our survey for their valuable input.
+Acknowledgements.
+We would like to thank all of the individuals who participated in our survey for their valuable input.

-Financial support

-This study is funded by National Science Foundation awards #2223893 and #2238000.
-Partial support is also provided by National Oceanic and Atmospheric Administration (NOAA), awarded to the Cooperative Institute for Research on Hydrology (CIROH) through the NOAA Cooperative Agreement with The University of Alabama, NA22NWS4320003.
+Financial support.
+This study is funded by the National Science Foundation (grant nos.
+2223893 and 2238000).
+Partial support is also provided by the National Oceanic and Atmospheric Administration (NOAA), awarded to the Cooperative Institute for Research on Hydrology (CIROH) through the NOAA Cooperative Agreement with The University of Alabama under grant no. NA22NWS4320003.